tbrk/urpal/README.md

 * `cmdlang.sml` contains the structure `CmdLang` which provides the primary implementation of `CMD_LANG`.
 * `plainfn.sml` contains the functor `PlainFn`.
 All functor names end with `Fn`.

-### Module: main
+### Module: Main

-The main structure that dispatches program options to subroutines is given in [src/urpal.sml](src/urpal.sml); the expression in [src/main.sml](src/main.sml) invokes the relevant function with arguments from the command line.
-Command line options are parsed by [src/commands.sml](src/commands.sml).
+The main structure that dispatches program options to subroutines is given in [urpal.sml](src/urpal.sml); the expression in [main.sml](src/main.sml) invokes the relevant function with arguments from the command line.
+Command line options are parsed by [commands.sml](src/commands.sml).

-The various `settings` files parse and create [src/urpalrc](src/urpalrc) files, and store global program settings.
+The various `settings` files parse and create [urpalrc](src/urpalrc) files, and store global program settings.
 Currently it is difficult to add new settings; this should be fixed.

-The file [src/util.sml](src/util.sml) contains functions for printing debugging messages, warnings, and errors.
+The file [util.sml](src/util.sml) contains functions for printing debugging messages, warnings, and errors.
 It could be better named.

-### Module: cmdlang
+### Module: Cmdlang

 Implements the expression language used to specify manipulations of Uppaal models.
-A lexical analyser [src/cmdlang/cmdlang.lex](src/cmdlang/cmdlang.lex) and parser [src/cmdlang/cmdlang.grm](src/cmdlang/cmdlang.grm) are driven by [src/cmdlang/cmdlang.sml](src/cmdlang/cmdlang.sml).
+A lexical analyser [cmdlang/cmdlang.lex](src/cmdlang/cmdlang.lex) and parser [cmdlang/cmdlang.grm](src/cmdlang/cmdlang.grm) are driven by [cmdlang/cmdlang.sml](src/cmdlang/cmdlang.sml).

 There are probably many other useful manipulations of Uppaal models that could be implemented.

 This module is specific to Urpal.

-### Module: config
+### Module: Config

 A generic module for parsing hierarchical configuration files, following the syntax of Reppy's [ML-Doc](http://people.cs.uchicago.edu/~jhr/tools/ml-doc.html).